TANofX/TestBed2025/docs/design_notes.md

 > [!NOTE]
 > All information in this document are prototype based ideas and must be taken with caution...

-> [!WARNING]
-> Elevator Function has not been planned out yet due to insufficient information on prototype/elevator mechanism

 <details>
 <summary>:frog: Algae Handler Function</summary>